opipari/DeepRobWeb/projects/project3.md

 ## Deadline

-This project is due on <b>Tuesday, February 28th at 11:59pm EST</b>.
+This project is due on <b>Tuesday, March 7th at 11:59pm EST</b>.
 We suggest starting as soon as possible.

 ## Grading